hipe/tmx/tmx/doc/issues.md

 [#007]       [ track legacy thing: help screens testing thing ]

 [#006] #open feature-injected features are not reflected in help screens

+             (acceptance: the '-order' switch should appear in the test-directory-oriented remote operations)

              [ the glue that glues together the centralest things ] [#005]       [ the punchlist report ]  (much documentation/theory in-situ)
 [#004]       syntax for the "map" operation